What Is Training Load? Faster and Slower Recorded-Load Averages

 ATL = Yesterday's ATL + (Today's Stress - Yesterday's ATL) / 7

 These are exponentially weighted moving averages (EWMA).
-The "42" and "7" are time constants — they determine how quickly each metric responds to new training.
-Longer time constant = slower response = more stable (fitness).
-Shorter time constant = faster response = more reactive (fatigue).
+The "42" and "7" are time constants — they determine how quickly each metric responds to new recorded load.
+A longer time constant produces a slower, steadier average.
+A shorter time constant produces a faster, more responsive average.

 On rest days, training stress is 0, so: